js449/jaycart-backend/README.md

 # JayCart Backend

 This is the backend for the JayCart eCommerce project, built using Node.js, Express, and PostgreSQL with plain SQL queries.
-The project follows a clean layered architecture inspired by the MVC pattern to organize code for scalability and maintainability.
+The project follows a clean layered architecture(N-Tier) inspired by the MVC pattern to organize code for scalability and maintainability.

 ---